 Everyone is looking for a career they love, but what’s equally important is having a career that offers job stability.
+Having just come out of economic uncertainty in the past couple of years due to COVID, everyone is prioritising stable income as well as career growth.
+And there is good news about that.
 Over the past couple of decades, the stigma of mental health has dissipated, causing an increase in demand for skilled counselors.
 This means you can feel secure knowing there will always be people who seek out your expertise.

 Perfect for Changing Careers

 Many adults who have been in the workforce find themselves seeking a change.
 Maybe you’re looking for a new challenge.
-Or maybe you seek a career that offers rewarding work you can feel great about.
-A counseling degree can help you tick both these boxes.
+Or maybe you seek a career that offers rewarding work, work that you can feel great about.
+A counseling degree can help you tick both boxes.

 Flexible and Affordable

 We’ve decided to focus on those counseling degrees that can be earned online because online programs are flexible and affordable for busy working adults.
+With the rising challenge of managing more things in less time as well as technology making online education more mainstream, there is no reason why it shouldn’t be the first option to come to mind.
 Learn at your own pace and on YOUR own schedule and for a fraction of the cost of a traditional degree.

 Now that you know why we chose the online counseling degrees we did, let’s jump into the specifics: